-Students in the Management Concentration are recommended to complete at least 48 units of coursework from the following foundation and additional courses.
+Students in the Management Concentration are required to complete at least 48 units of coursework from the following list of foundation and additional courses.
+While students can take any combination of foundation and additional concentration courses, it is recommended that students prioritize the foundation courses.